-City Council has resumed Committee Meetings in addition to Council Meetings.
-Meeting agendas and minutes are available on our meeting website https://bit.ly/2QKyvf9
+City Council meetings continue virtually.
+Committee Meetings on hold for the moment.
+Council meeting agendas and minutes are available on our meeting website: brockville.civicweb.net/portal/

 The City understands how important the transit services are for our community and have taken new precautions to continue.

-Effective Monday, June 29, 2020, Brockville Transit returned to the Blue, Red and Green Routes operating from 6:45am until 6pm Monday to Friday and on Saturdays from 9am - 6pm.
+Brockville Transit Blue, Red and Green Routes are operating from 6:45am until 6pm Monday to Friday and on Saturdays from 9am - 6pm.
 The Yellow Evening service route will run from 6pm to 9pm on a 1-hour loop.
-The modified 30-minutes Yellow Route will no longer be in operation.

 In addition, the following precautions remain in place:

 Other transit related information can be found here: https://brockville.com/transit

 The City of Brockville continues to closely monitor all of our continuing services to ensure both the safety of our ratepayers as well as our staff.

 The Provincial and Federal governments are doing everything they can to preserve our civil liberties.
 However both levels of government have made it clear that if the behavior of their citizens does not match the need to flatten the curve, they will take further measures.

 Do your part to make sure this service is continued safely and only use the transit service when absolutely required.
 You are asked to stay home – stay in – and be safe.
 All non-essential outings into our community further the risk of the spread of the virus.
 If you do need to go out into the community go alone or with one other person if you need assistance.